Extended Producer Responsibility for packaging (EPR)

 - A service provider is a producer in relation to any reusable packaging, the first time that packaging is supplied, but not otherwise.

-- A seller is a large or small producer that supplies packaged goods in any type of packaging to the end user that removes the packaging.
+A seller is a large or small producer that supplies packaged goods in any type of packaging to the end user that removes the packaging.
 Sellers will be required to report on the UK nation the packaging left to go to the end user and the nation in which that packaging is then removed by the end user.
+Eg hotel chain sells beverages in 200 tonnes of glass packaging in the year but provides hot drinks to take away in 100kg of paper cups.
+They must enrol as a large producer and report on the paper cups they have pack filled.

 Exported packaging is excluded from obligations and does not have to be reported.

-Large producers should have been submitting half-yearly data reports since 2023 and will be required to register by 1 April 2025.
-Small producers will be required to register for the first time by 1 April 2025 with data for calendar year 2024.
+Large producers should have been submitting half-yearly data reports (1 April and 1 October) since 2023 and have to register annually by 1 April each year.
+Small producers are required to register annually by 1 April with annual data for the previous year.
 Registration will require fees to be paid to the regulators (EA, SEPA, NRW, NIEA).

 Enrolling